The Biography of Imam Abu ‘Abdullah Muhammad ibn Idris ash-Shafi’i (r.a.)

 Imam Ahmad (r.a.) forbade Imam Yahya (r.a.) from criticising Imam ash-Shafi’i (r.a.), saying, “Your eyes have never seen the like of ash-Shafi’i!” and “You understand nothing, Abu Zakariyya, of the meanings of ash-Shafi’i’s words!
 And whoever fails to understand something, opposes it.”

 The majority of the scholars of hadits were either Shafi’i in fiqh, or Shafi’i inclined.
 They included Imam Abu ‘Abd ar-Rahman Ahmad ibn Shu’ayb an-Nasa’i (r.a.), Imam al-Bukhari (r.a.), Imam Abu Bakr Muhammad ibn Ishaq ibn Khuzaymah (r.a.), Imam al-Hakim (r.a.), Imam Abu Hasan ‘Ali ibn ‘Umar ad-Daraquthni (r.a.), Imam al-Bayhaqi (r.a.), and many more.
 Many great scholars of ‘aqidah, including the leader of the Asha’ri school, Imam Abu al-Hasan ‘Ali ibn Isma’il al-Ash’ari (r.a.); and great scholars of taswawwuf, such as Imam Abu al-Qasim al-Junayd ibn Muhammad al-Baghdad (q.s.), and Imam Abu ‘Abdullah al-Harits ibn Asad al-‘Anazi al-Muhasibi (q.s.), were followers of Imam ash-Shafi’i’s (r.a.) madzhab.
-The scholars of his madzhab has been diligent in preserving, and expanding on the body of works, and there are thousands of books, treatises, and commentaries written and memorised.
+The scholars of his madzhab have been diligent in preserving, and expanding on the body of works, and there are thousands of books, treatises, and commentaries written and memorised.
 This is the second largest madzhab, in Islam, after the Hanafi madzhab.

 Comments